victorbiga/engineering-management/README.md

   - It is absolutely essential for platform engineers to stay ahead of the data science teams
   - Engineers should see themselves as being “Tony Stark’s tailor”, building the armor that prevents data scientists from falling into pitfalls that yield unscalable or unreliable solutions.
   - We [should be ok with] sacrificing technical efficiency for velocity and autonomy

+### Culture

+- [The maze is in the mouse](https://medium.com/@pravse/the-maze-is-in-the-mouse-980c57cfd61a) lays out how Google's culture impeded its results and execution.
+  - "It is a soft peacetime culture where nothing is worth fighting for."
+  - Google employees get very little done because they are trapped in a maze of processes.
+  - The culture focuses on consensus ("respect each other") and risk-avoidance at the expense of heroism or value-creating ideas/bets.
+  - Each employee's mission is not about the customer but about serving a VP or a technical belief/process.
+  - Most managers are [peacetime managers](https://a16z.com/2011/04/14/peacetime-ceo-wartime-ceo/) and lack a sense of urgency.
+  - There is a general lack of humility regarding the internal tech stack.
+The delusion of exceptionalism means that employees believe everything they do is perfect.
+  - "Strategy is rarely articulated clearly (that would be career risk)"

 ### Decisions